0xbigz/blog.md/exchange_oracle.md

 ```

 walkthrough:
-1. market maker places an order with above parameters (lets say: BUY 100 SOL-PERP @ $30, stake 1.1 SOL)
+1. market maker places an order with above parameters (lets say: BUY 100 SOL-PERP @ $30, stake $1.1)
-2. if the maker cancels this order, they lose 1.1 SOL and its added to the `OP`
+2. if the maker cancels this order, they lose $1.1 and its added to the `OP`, `LS +=1.1`
-3. if other trader takes it and pays a taker fee, they'll earn (`sqrt(stake)/(sqrt(X+1))`)% of the taker fee and returned stake,
+3. if other trader takes it and pays a `taker_fee=$1`, they'll earn a fraction (`rebate = sqrt(stake)/(sqrt(X+1)) = sqrt(1.1)/sqrt(2.1) = .72`) of the `taker_fee` and have their stake returned,
-also if this maker has lost SOL by canceling orders previously, LS, they can earn `min(stake/2, LS/2)` back with this fill
+also if this maker has lost SOL by canceling orders previously, LS, they can earn `min(taker_fee-rebate, LS/2) = min(1-.72, 0/2)` back with this fill

-*if orders are partially filled and cancelled. the stake loss only applies to the fraction of the order cancelled.
+* if orders are partially filled and cancelled. the stake loss only applies to the fraction of the order cancelled.

 observations:
 - this system encourages makers who are confident in their orders being filled to stake and earn a maker rebate.
-- even if a maker wash trades themselves to collect their stake, the exchange took portion of their funds to discourage it.
+- even if a maker wash trades themselves to collect their stake, the exchange took portion of their funds to discourage it
+- if a maker wants to manipulate and spend a lot of stake to be made back by wash trading later, they will pay the equivalent amount they earn back (difference between the taker_fee and rebate (exchange revenue))
 - a sufficiently large X is still encouraged with the sqrt in the reward function
-- the oracle pool can be used to both punish and return the SOL staked in orders that were cancelled back to makers for successfully filling later
+- the oracle pool can be used to both punish and return the amount staked in orders that were cancelled back to makers for successfully filling later
 - the oracle pool reward can never give a user a profit or even ALL of the losses back (can only approach zero)
 - the maker is incentivized to "earn it back" if they cancel and lose, so as to not be overly cautious with staked orders if prices move naturally
 - if no orders are staked, oracle can be stale at last staked order price